-The goal of Humor to Fight the Tumor is to move people through the power of hope and laughter to contribute to the important work of the American Brain Tumor Association (ABTA).
+The goal of Humor to Fight the Tumor is to move people through the power of hope and laughter to contribute to the important work of the funding research and patient services.
 The gala event features silent and live auctions, live comedy, dinner, and stories of determination and courage by brain tumor survivors and honorees.

 By sharing stories of those affected by brain tumors—sometimes heartbreaking, always uplifting—we shine a light on the devastating effects of a disease that attacks the very centers of movement, thought, and emotion.
 That light kindles hope, hope fuels generosity, and generosity paves the way for new treatments.